BramMN/BramMN/README.md

 I am a full-stack software developer

--  I’m currently working on: The ITC webapp (financial data platform)
+-  I’m currently working on: The ITC webapp

 ### Programming Languages & Tools That I Use: